 There are currently two proposed apartment development projects in the City of Robbinsdale.
-One in the early stages of the process.
+One in the middle stages of the process.
 The second has been presented as a concept to the City Council, but no formal application has been received.

 Citizens Independent Bank/Lakeland Professional Office Building (West Broadway/Lakeland Avenue)